Mark Acre

 Mark Robert Acre (born September 16, 1968) is an American former professional baseball pitcher.
-He played all or part of four seasons for the Oakland Athletics of Major League Baseball (MLB) from –.
+He attended New Mexico State University, where he played both baseball and basketball.
+Acre signed with the Oakland Athletics of Major League Baseball (MLB) as a non-drafted free agent in August 1991.
+He played all or part of four seasons for the Athletics from –.
 He also played one season for the Yakult Swallows of the Nippon Professional Baseball (NPB) in 1998.